 - Meetings (Company and Team)

 - Team Project Management

 - Out of Hours team support – (arising issues, queries on evenings/weekends)

 Coordinator Tasks / Projects:

 - Community Coordinator process improvement (eg Community Coordinators <-> Ops/CS

 - Database improvement / community reporting

 I really hope this helps you if you’re in need!
 We’ll next look at the entry level role in our series – The Community Coordinator role.
-Comment below if you’d like to talk about anything here and if you’d like to find out more about what we do, send an email to email@example.com and we’ll get right back to you :).
+Don’t hesitate to get in touch to talk about your community, or take a look at our solutions page to find out more about what we do.